LLNL/axom/src/docs/sphinx/coding_guidelines/coding_guidelines.rst

 **Note that Doxygen requires that a compound entity, such as a class, struct, etc. be documented in order to document any of its members.**

-5.5.2 A brief statement describing the type **must** appear as the first text comment using the Doxygen command "\\brief".
+5.6.2 A brief statement describing the type **must** appear as the first text comment using the Doxygen command "\\brief".

-5.5.3 Important details about the item **should** be included after the brief comment and, if included, **must** be separated from the brief comment by a blank line.
+5.6.3 Important details about the item **should** be included after the brief comment and, if included, **must** be separated from the brief comment by a blank line.

-5.5.4 Cross-references to other items, such as other related types **should** be included in the prologue to enhance the navigability of the documentation.
+5.6.4 Cross-references to other items, such as other related types **should** be included in the prologue to enhance the navigability of the documentation.

       The Doxygen command "\\sa" (for "see also") **should** appear before each such cross-reference so that links are generated in the documentation.

-5.5.5 Caveats or limitations about the documented type **should** be noted using the "\\warning" Doxygen command as shown above.
+5.6.5 Caveats or limitations about the documented type **should** be noted using the "\\warning" Doxygen command as shown above.

 --------------------------------------------------------------------
-5.6 Function documentation
+5.7 Function Documentation
 --------------------------------------------------------------------

-5.6.1 Each unbound function **should** be be documented with a function prologue in the header file where its prototype appears or in a source file immediately preceding its implementation.
+5.7.1 Each unbound function **should** be be documented with a function prologue in the header file where its prototype appears or in a source file immediately preceding its implementation.

-5.6.2 Since C++ class member functions define the class interface, they **should** be documented with a function prologue immediately preceding their declaration in the class definition.
+5.7.2 Since C++ class member functions define the class interface, they **should** be documented with a function prologue immediately preceding their declaration in the class definition.